JuliaPraxis/Naming/guides/PackagesAndModules.md

 ----

 _Julia package names end with `.jl`.
-To highlight the reasoning in these examples, that suffix is not shown._
+To  focus on the guidelines examplefied, that suffix is not shown below._

 ----